Table of Contents

 We Need to Consider Premiums Too

 These prices also only show the spot price of gold.
 Whereas in both of these crashes the premium above spot price for gold and especially silver actually rose while the spot price fell.
-As physical supply couldn’t keep up with demand.
-So if you were to sell and expect to buy back at cheaper prices, it may be easier said than done to achieve that.
+This was because physical supply couldn’t keep up with demand.
+So if you were to sell and expect to buy back at cheaper prices, it may be easier said than done to actually achieve that.

 Holding is Likely the Best Move in a Crash